 Lunch was to Bricks a canal-side restaurant that had seating outside on the banks of the Canalul Somesul Mic.
 The service was very good and the waiter even sorted out charging our phones and e-cigarettes so fully charged for the long journey ahead.
 Food was delicious and ate goulash served inside the bread, a good filling meal with great flavours.

 From Bricks the train station was a straight walk and not too far, passing a few shops to pick up some baked good and drinks for the journey.

-The doors of the train all had windows that would open, this was great for me love to travel feeling the air and have a cheeky lean out of the window.
-Spent much time here as sitting is my least favourite pass time.
+The doors of the train all had windows that would open, this was great for my love to travel feeling the air and have a cheeky lean out of the window.
+Spent much time here as sitting is my least favourite pastime.
 The only negative comment it the toilet was not too great but was functional.

 For my next European train journey, I would love to get an overnight train with a sleeping compartment.